PERU

 Fabulous Fleece

-The most valuable part of this species is its fleece, with annual exports of US$175 million for Peru.
-Found in 52 naturally occurring colors, it is used to make everything from gloves to sweaters to blankets.
-The fleece sells for US$3 to US$5 per ounce, depending on its quality.
-Peru’s textile and garment industry as a whole generates US$2.1 billion for its economy.
+The most valuable part of an alpaca is its fleece, with annual exports of more than US$100 million.
+Alpaca fleece is used to make everything from gloves to sweaters to blankets.
+It comes in 22 naturally occurring colors and sells for US$2 to US$4 per ounce, depending on its quality.

 Have a suggestion for this story?
 We’d love for you to submit it!